mrciolino/wiki-backup/timeline.md

     - The party reaches the vault in Allford castle.
     - The party was locked in the vault by the death tyrant.
     - [Rathwing](/characters/Rathwing) is summoned via wish to Alford and killed by [Breezy-E](/characters/breezy)
+    - Xiphalia, Darfellan, Freedom (Lokunai), and Dave Bones all die during the Raid.
     - [Bazzert](/characters/bazzert) kills the Pirate King, allowing Krorg to manuever himself as the new Pirate King of Saragossa
     - Without Saragossa, the new pirate capital of **[Altricia](/locations/altricia)** is founded from the ashes of Alford.
   - After celebrating a successful raid, the party splits off for 3 years.
 [Os Vrintia](/characters/os) is exiled to [Gothriathon](/locations/Mardun/Gothriathon) after Krorg puts the largest bounty in the world on his head after his seeming betrayal.